gahmed2/HelloWorld/README.md

 # HelloWorld
 Test

-This is a test that every is going fine
+This is a test that everything is going fine